Universal Dependencies: Function words

 Within the dependency grammar community, the UD annotation scheme is controversial.
-The main bone of contention concerns the analysis of function words.
+The main point of contention concerns the analysis of function words.
 UD chooses to subordinate function words to content words, a practice that is contrary to most works in the tradition of dependency grammar.
 To briefly illustrate this controversy, UD would produce the following structural analysis of the sentence given:

 An alternative convention for showing dependencies is now used, different from the convention above.
 Since the syntactic functions are not important for the point at hand, they are excluded from this structural analysis.
 What is important is the manner in which this UD analysis subordinates the auxiliary verb will to the content verb say, the preposition to to the pronoun you, the subordinator that to the content verb likes, and the particle to to the content verb swim.

 A more traditional dependency grammar analysis of this sentence, one that is motivated more by syntactic considerations than by semantic ones, looks like this:

 This traditional analysis subordinates the content verb say to the auxiliary verb will, the pronoun you to the preposition to, the content verb likes to the subordinator that, and the content verb swim to the participle to.